 - Opening days: Monday – Thursday, Saturday – Sunday; 10 am – 5 pm

 - Lallgarh Palace Hotel: It is a heritage hotel owned and run by Maharaja Ganga Singh Ji Charitable Trust.

-3. Laxmi Niwas Palace: Erstwhile abode of Maharaja Ganga Singh
+3. Laxmi Niwas Palace: Former Abode Of Maharaja Ganga Singh

 Laxmi Niwas Palace is the former residence of Maharaja Ganga Singh of Bikaner, built between 1898 & 1902 in an Indo-Saracenic style by the British architect Sir Samuel Swinton Jacob.
 The graceful red sandstone structure is one of the most popular places to visit in Bikaner.
 The palace was converted into a hotel and is now run by the Golden Triangle Fort & Palace Pvt Ltd.

-4. Gajner Palace & Wildlife Sanctuary: The blissful quiet getaway
+4. Gajner Palace & Wildlife Sanctuary: The Blissful Getaway

 Located on the banks of the Gajner Lake, Gajner Palace is an architectural treat for visitors.
 The red sandstone structure is situated in the dense forest and one can spot flocks of migratory birds around the area.
 The beautiful architectural marvel is among the most amazing places to visit in Bikaner for a quiet weekend.
 The property also houses the Gajner Wildlife Sanctuary that was a famous hunting ground of the royal family.